Guest post by Ember Richardson Arlynx.

 What do you wish other people knew about being non-binary?

-What would you say to a young person who is questioning their gender identity and wondering if they are non-binary?
+What would you say to a young person questioning their gender identity and wondering if they are non-binary?

 There are as many ways to express and feel gender, you ought to explore.
 Read a book or find community somewhere.
 There's almost eight billion humans around, so you'll have plenty of company 😊